sentinelsat/sentinelsat/docs/api_overview.rst

 :url:
     the URL to download the product file node
 :node_path:
-    the file *path* within the product (e.g. "./preview/map-overlay.kml")
+    the *path* within the product (e.g. "./preview/map-overlay.kml")
 :size:
     the file size in bytes (int)
 :md5:
-    the file md5 checksum
+    the file's MD5 checksum

 In the example above it has been used an helper function (:func:`sentinelsat.products.make_path_filter`), provided by the